giorgiop94/digital-garden/_notes/Obsidian Tips and Tricks.md

 ### add front-matter to all notes for publishing (in powershell)
+in Linux type pwsh in terminal to access powershell

 ```
 $files = Get-ChildItem -path /home/giorgio/github/my-digital-garden/_notes -filter *.md -recurse -force
 foreach ($file in $files)